Gene Steinbrenner

-Eugene Gass Steinbrenner (November 17, 1892 – April 25, 1970) was a professional baseball second baseman, who played in Major League Baseball (MLB) for the Philadelphia Phillies in the 1912 season.
+Eugene Gass Steinbrenner (November 17, 1892 – April 25, 1970) was an American professional baseball second baseman, who played in Major League Baseball (MLB) for the Philadelphia Phillies in the 1912 season.
 In 3 career games, he had two hits in 9 at-bats.

 Steinbrenner was born in 1892 and died in Pittsburgh, Pennsylvania in 1970.
 Steinbrenner is buried at Union Dale Cemetery, Pittsburgh.